 Protection for the API endpoints

 All API endpoints in the Etlworks Integrator, including the private ones, are protected by short-lived JWT tokens.

 When you subscribe to our service, we ask you to enter contact information, such as a valid email address.
 We keep it in our database, which is completely isolated from the Internet.

-When you place an order with us, we redirect you to our payment gateway provider, where you will continue entering sensitive/credit information over a secure SSL Connection.
+When you place an order with us, we redirect you to our payment processor, where you will continue entering sensitive/credit information over a secure SSL Connection.